Renee Marshall

 Online Information

 You have access to your child’s grades and AR testing.
 There are also subject specific programs for reading and math.
 Information on each of these things will be coming home with your child soon.
-We will also be using ClassDojo to keep you informed about things that are happening in third grade throughout the year.
+We will also be using ClassDojo to keep you informed about things that are happening in third grade and Holland Elementary throughout the year.

 Teacher Conference